bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 client.getObjectValue("my-flag", 199);
 ```

-Returns the feature's remote config payload with type validation.
+Returns the flags's variant payload with type validation.
 This is the most flexible method,
 allowing for complex configuration objects or simple types.

-The object resolution performs runtime type checking between the default value and the feature payload to ensure type safety.
+The object resolution performs runtime type checking between the default value and the flag payload to ensure type safety.

+Will fail for toggle flags.

 ## Context